"The Spaghetti Incident?": Live performances

 Although Guns N' Roses never toured in support of "The Spaghetti Incident?", some of the songs were performed live prior to its release.
 The first track, "Since I Don't Have You", was performed a few times as an intro to songs "Sweet Child o' Mine" or "Paradise City" in 1992 and 1993.
-"Down on the Farm" was performed once in its full length during the 1990 performance in the Farm Aid IV show.
-The band also played the track a few times during the Chinese Democracy Tour in 2006.
-Most recently, they played during their 2023 World Tour, including their headline slot at The Glastonbury Festival, 24th June 2023.
-This was a nod to literally performing on a farm. on May 27, 2025 "Human Being" was performed by the band for the first time in their career.
-The band performed "Hair of the Dog" once in 1988, and again in 1990, during the only known "The Gak" (band featuring members of Guns N' Roses, Metallica and Skid Row) performance.
+"Down on the Farm" was performed once in its full length during the band's 1990 performance at Farm Aid IV.
+The band later played the track a few times during the Chinese Democracy Tour in 2006.
+They also played it during their 2023 World Tour, including their headline slot at The Glastonbury Festival, on June 24, 2023.
+This was a nod to literally performing on a farm.
+On May 27, 2025, "Human Being" was performed live by the band for the first time in their career.
+The band performed "Hair of the Dog" once in 1988, and again in 1990, during the only known performance by "The Gak" (a band featuring members of Guns N' Roses, Metallica and Skid Row).
 "Attitude" was performed frequently during the Use Your Illusion Tour and the Not in This Lifetime...
-Tour and Duff still plays it in Loaded and his solo career.
-Other songs played live by Duff McKagan are "New Rose", "You Can't Put Your Arms Around a Memory" and "Raw Power".
+Tour, and McKagan played it with his side project Loaded and his solo career.
+Other songs played live by McKagan are "New Rose", "You Can't Put Your Arms Around a Memory" and "Raw Power".

-The other songs were never played live by Guns N' Roses, but might have been played by some of the members' side projects, like Matt Sorum's supergroup Camp Freddy, that plays cover versions of famous songs, as well as Neurotic Outsiders, the supergroup Duff McKagan and Matt Sorum were part of.
-Guns N' Roses played "Attitude" and — for the first time — "Raw Power" live in Buenos Aires, Argentina, in April 2014 with Duff McKagan on vocals.
+The other songs were never played live by Guns N' Roses, but might have been played by some of the members' side projects, like Matt Sorum's supergroup Camp Freddy, which plays cover versions of famous songs, as well as Neurotic Outsiders, the supergroup Duff McKagan and Matt Sorum were part of.
+Guns N' Roses played "Attitude" and—for the first time—"Raw Power" live in Buenos Aires, Argentina, in April 2014 with Duff McKagan on vocals.
 "Raw Power" and "New Rose" were played during the Not in This Lifetime...
 Tour.
+As of 2026, many of the album's songs have been played sporadically over the decade since the band reunited, with "Down on the Farm" being the most played, and "Human Being" and "Black Leather" receiving their live debuts.